 |Colin Bootle||Vice Chair||Assistant Instructor, Webmaster, Photographer|

-Aaron Whitaker, Director and Instructor
+Aaron Whitaker, Instructor

 Aaron has been studying Tai Chi with Shifu Browne since 2009.
 Shifu Browne is a 34th Generation warrior disciple of Shaolin Temple China and studied there for many years.
 Aaron has been teaching Tai Chi since 2012 and teaches 3 regular classes a week as well as special sessions for older people.
 He has experience of Chen, Yang and Wudang Tai Chi and is proficient with stick, broadsword, straight sword, fan and ball techniques.
 He has a good knowledge of Qi and Qi Gong and is passionate about Tai Chi and Chinese culture.